-- Two professional letters of reference submitted electronically and attached to the online application by referees who know the applicant very well.
+- Two professional letters of reference submitted electronically and attached to the online application by referees who know the applicants very well.

 - Biodata page of valid international passport.

-Note: Hard copies of official academic transcripts from each post-secondary institution attended and other supplementary documents should be forwarded to our office by regular mail.
+Note: Hard copies of official academic transcripts from each post-secondary institution attended and other supplementary documents should be forwarded to our offices by regular mail.